By Mike Spack, PE, PTOE

 - Make the intersection as small as possible

-- Align lanes so that the number of approach and departure lanes are equal
+- Align lanes, so the number of approach and departure lanes are equal

 - Square off skewed intersections